5517.01 – POLICY AGAINST BULLYING AND HARASSMENT

 2. a written final report to the principal/site administrator.

-Where the victim is not a student, the principal’s or designee’s report will be made to the employee victim’s supervisor and the same process described above will be followed if the alleged bullying or harassment was not alleged to occur at a school, but another District site.
+Where the person who was victimized is not a student, the principal’s or designee’s report will be made to the supervisor of the employee who victimized and the same process described above will be followed if the alleged bullying or harassment was not alleged to occur at a school, but another District site.

 The initial filing of incidents and completion of the investigative procedural steps shall be completed within ten (10) school days, unless circumstances require a longer period, in which case it shall be completed within a reasonable time.